 Having an auxiliary transmission allows you to gear split.
 Not all vehicles need auxiliary transmission, but they are very good for vehicles that race, haul, climb a lot of hills, or serve dual purposes, such as a work truck that occasionally hauls a trailer but also needs to drive at highway speeds without guzzling a lot of gas.

 Due to the amount of fuel you can save by using an auxiliary transmission for some types of vehicles, they can be seen as an investment that pays for itself after driving so many miles.
-If an auxiliary or other type of transmission fails, having a commercial roadside assistance plan can get a truck driver back on the road much more quickly.
+If an auxiliary or other type of transmission fails, having a semi-truck roadside assistance plan can get a truck driver back on the road much more quickly.